maddenp/iotaa/README.md

 A container for other workflow tasks.
 Such a function `yield`s, in order:

-1. Its name
+1. Its name, for logging
 2. A `list` of tasks it depends on

 ## The `asset` Object

 An `asset` object has two attributes:

-1. An `id` object, of any type, that uniquely identifies the observable state (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)
+1. `id`: An object, of any type, that uniquely identifies the observable state this asset represents (e.g. a POSIX filesytem path, an S3 URI, an ISO8601 timestamp)
-2. A `ready` function returning a `bool` value indicating whether or not the asset is ready to use
+2. `ready`: A 0-arity (no-argument) function returning a `bool` value indicating whether or not the asset is ready to use

 Create an `asset` by calling `asset()` -- see below.

 ## Use

 ### Installation

+- In a conda environment: `conda install -c maddenp iotaa`.
+- In a Python `venv` environment, from the `src/` directory of an `iotaa` git clone: `pip install --root /path/to/venv .`.
+- Or, copy the `src/iotaa/core.py` module as `iotaa.py` to another project.

 ### CLI Use